frederic-perez/AmE-dictionary/data/idioms.md

 __as I see it__ From my perspective.
 __as if (one’s) life depends on it__
 __as if to say__
-__as it happens,__ :six: Coincidentally; surprisingly; as a matter of fact.
+__as it happens,__ :dart::seven: Coincidentally; surprisingly; as a matter of fact.
 Often said of an unlikely or unusual fact, event, or circumstance.
 __as long as__
 __as many as__ _As many as five terror plots were foiled last year._
 __as much as__ _Inside today’s Stateman as much as $215 in coupon savings._